Louriz/C4.5-Off-centred-entropy-Python/README.md

+# This is a modification of the code made by : Rayan Madden and Ally Cody.
+# The main in changes in the code are: Adding the OCE ( Off-Centred Entropy) and OAE( Off-Asymmetric Entropy).
+The purpose of those changes is to deal with imbalance of modalities in the class.
+Here we have done it just for a binary class, but the code can be extended to multiple values class.
+# This modification is made by: Riahi LOURIZ, Rochd Maliki and Ali Mesbahi during the internship at IMT Atlantique.
+## Here is the READ ME of Rayan Madden and Ally Cody:
 # decision-tree
 A C4.5 Decision Tree python implementation with validation, pruning, and attribute multi-splitting
 Contributors: Ryan Madden and Ally Cody